Cedric-M/terraform-aws-infrastructure/README.md

 #### Create an EC2 Key Pair

-> Remember to chose AZ (Availability Zone) first, in our case: us-east-1
+> Remember to choose AZ (Availability Zone) first, in our case: us-east-1

 This key is going to allow us to connect our server once we deploy it